firebase/FirebaseUI-Android/README.md

 <string name="twitter_app_secret">[VALUE]</string>
 ```

-If you're using Facebook authentication, add the following to your `<application>` tag.
+If you're using Google authentication, place your `google-services.json` in the app folder.

 ### Change our AndroidManifest.xml